| Title: | Models of Decision Confidence and Measures of Metacognition |

 Meta- is expressed in bits, i.e. the log base is 2).

-The other measures are different normalizations of meta-
+The other measures are different normalizations of meta- and are unitless.

 It should be noted that Dayan (2023) pointed out that a liberal or